 2. Plan-based Restrictions On Elective Deferrals

-There are also restrictions that may reduce the maximum number of allowable elective deferrals.
-For example, if you’re a business owner or a highly compensated employee, your plan may need to limit your number of allowable elective deferrals in accordance with nondiscrimination laws.
+There are also plan restrictions that may reduce elective deferrals for participants.
+For example, regarding 401(k) plans for business owners, if you’re a business owner or a highly compensated employee, your plan may limit your elective deferrals in accordance with nondiscrimination laws.
+For traditional plans, the highly compensated employees are capped at no more than 2% more than the non-highly compensated employees.
 The definition of a highly compensated employee is unchanged from last year, at $120,000.

 3. Catch-up Contributions for Those 50 and Over

-At the end of the calendar year, participants age 50 and over can also make catch-up contributions.
+Participants age 50 and over can also make catch-up contributions.
 For traditional and safe harbor 401(k) plans, up to $6,000 can be contributed in addition to the $18,500 limit.
-This number was not adjusted for the 2018 tax year.
-Note: You don’t need to be behind in your contributions to make additional elective deferrals to your plan.
+This limit was not adjusted for the 2018 tax year.
+The catch-up simply implies that due to your age you can contribute a greater amount since you are closer to retirement age.
 Keep in mind that the rules around catch-up contributions are complex, and limits may differ depending on the provisions in your specific plan.

 4. Overall Limit On Total Contributions